slerman12/Help-me/Philosophy/Fire.md

 Now the carbons on the other hand can also bond with oxygen.
 And that creates CO2.
 Meanwhile, some non-combustible elements in the mix (since non-charcoal wood for example is composed combustibly of more than just hydrocarbons) create the resultant ash and, its rising form, lifted by those gasses and water rising, smoke.

 (But does that mean fire is also CO2?
-Depending on the composition, maybe, though [more recently](https://www.osha.gov/green-jobs/hydrogen/fire-explosion#:~:text=Hydrogen%20used%20in%20the%20fuel,a%20leak%20can%20be%20detected.) [not necessarily](https://www.quora.com/Can-you-burn-something-without-producing-CO2) and [varies](https://theconversation.com/curious-kids-if-steam-contains-water-what-does-smoke-from-fire-contain-172505))
+Depending on the composition, maybe, though [sometimes](https://www.osha.gov/green-jobs/hydrogen/fire-explosion#:~:text=Hydrogen%20used%20in%20the%20fuel,a%20leak%20can%20be%20detected.) [not necessarily](https://www.quora.com/Can-you-burn-something-without-producing-CO2) and [varies](https://theconversation.com/curious-kids-if-steam-contains-water-what-does-smoke-from-fire-contain-172505))

 "Electriquey steam with some residue" — FIRE — in 5 words.